Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Introduction

-In medical practice, a simple risk score based solely on blood test results and agnostic with respect to a specific condition while still being able to quantify the results of a blood test has not been proposed, to the authors' knowledge.
-Here we introduce a general numerical and colour-based risk stratification score to quantify any number of abnormal blood markers.
-The risk model introduced is not data expensive when run ab initio, and yet it is shown to be informative, and its implementation is easily interpretable, while allowing for adaptation to enhance sophistication.
+Here, we introduce a computational intelligence approach based on or guided by explainable risk stratification scores to quantify any number of blood markers relevant to health and immune age.
+The risk model introduced is not data expensive when run ab initio, and yet it is shown to be informative and predictive, and implementation remains interpretable even in combination with machine and deep learning, while allowing for clinical adaptation based on patient profiles.

-A marker, analyte or test parameter is a potentially non-mutually exclusive property related to a blood test.
-Analytes can include protein-based substances, antibodies, biochemical entities and any other product or sub-product of cellular function related to the blood or to the immune system.
-For example, in a Full (or Complete) Blood Count, there are usually about 13 to 15 analytes, although the proposed score is not limited to any particular set or number of such analytes.
-In the context of a cell's properties, relevant tests can index, for example, cell count, cell size, cell morphology, cell nuclei morphology and cell maturity, among a wide range of parameters/analytes.
+Further, from a mechanistic viewpoint, age-associated perturbations or changes in CBC analytes may reflect early detection markers of ageing-related disease progression and immunosenescence processes, including myeloid skewing, reduced lymphopoiesis, increased inflammatory tone (``inflammaging''), clonal hematopoiesis (or of intermediate potential) and epigenetic or genetic alterations in hematopoietic stem cell population dynamics, erythropoiesis, and platelet activation ~\cite{alberro2021inflammaging, ferrucci2018inflammageing,jaiswal_clonal_CHIP, abegunde_tet2_tnfa_2018, bruserud_hematopoiesis_inflammaging}.

+Chronic psychosocial and physiological stressors have also been linked to sustained immune activation and epigenetic remodeling of hematopoietic lineages, potentially accelerating immune-aging phenotypes detectable in peripheral blood indices~\cite{geiger_inflammation_epigenetic_2020, zhu_inflammation_epigenetics_aging_2021}.
+Emerging discussions in the brain-gut-immune axes are key converging points.
+CBC indices have been independently associated with systemic inflammatory burden, immune-microenvironmental remodelling, epigenetic alterations, and vascular ageing in prior literature.~\cite{barrett_stress_immune, oriordan_gut_immune_brain_2025}.